w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 receipt to build a Relay Chain block.

 A block author can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
-Once included in the Relay Chain the candidate is considered backed in that fork of the Relay Chain.
+Once included in a fork of the Relay Chain the candidate is considered backed in that fork.
 The candidate is considered to be in "pending availability" status, and it can only be considered a part of the parachain once it is **proven available**.
 Remember, at this stage validators of the Relay Chain already received the [erasure coding information](#erasure-codes).

 ### Availability and Unavailability Phase

-During the availability and unavailability phases, the validators gossip the [erasure coded](#erasure-codes) pieces among the network.
+During the availability and unavailability phases, the validators will participate to **Availability Distribution** subsystem to ensure availability of the candidate.
+They gossip the [erasure coded](#erasure-codes) pieces among the network.
 At least 1/3 + 1 validators must report that they possess their piece of the code word.
-Once this threshold of validators has been reached, the network can consider the parachain block available.
+Once this threshold of validators has been reached, the network can consider the candidate block available, and that block is graduated to being a full parachain block.
+The information about the candidate availability is noted in the subsequent relay chain blocks of that fork.

 The availability check by the block author ensures that
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will only include blocks for which